anshita195/share_reading_watch_lists/README.md

 Forget less, learn more.
 This project is a website and browser extension that automatically logs your watched videos and read articles, then uses a local LLM to summarize and store them, creating a public showcase of your intellectual footprint.

+## Why is this different?

+While many tools like Notion or Substack can be used to manually curate content, this project is built on the principle of **zero manual input**.
+It acts as an automated, intelligent layer on top of your browsing, creating a rich, shareable profile of your intellectual journey without any extra effort.
+All processing happens **locally**, ensuring your data remains private.

 ## 🚀 Core Features

 - **Automated Tracking**: A browser extension intelligently tracks articles and videos in the background.